nippur72/SqlServerSocket/README.md

 Connects to **Microsoft SQL Server** from the [Dart](dartlang.org) language.

-Connection to SQL Server is achieved by that use of a specific service (`SqlServerSocket.exe`, included here) that runs in the background and has to be started before the Dart program.
+Connection to SQL Server is achieved by the use of a specific service (`SqlServerSocket.exe` -- included here) that runs in the background and has to be started before the Dart program.

-This library allows to run SQL queries on the server and have them returned as native Dart objects (Lists, Maps) with the correct data types.
+With this library you can run SQL queries on the server and have them returned as native Dart objects (Lists, Maps) with the correct data types.

-There is also a dedicated class `Table` that simplifies CRUD operations on datasets without the need of writing the SQL queries to insert, update or delete.
+There is also a dedicated class `Table` that simplifies CRUD operations on datasets without the need to writw SQL queries for insert, update or delete.

 ## How to install it